ABausG/home_widget/README.md

 to [AppDelegate.swift](example/ios/Runner/AppDelegate.swift)

 ### Request Pin Widget
-Requests pin of HomeWidget to home screen directly from the app.
+Requests to Pin (Add) the Widget to the users HomeScreen by pinning it to the users HomeScreen.

 ```dart
 HomeWidget.requestPinWidget(